Using Distance Correlation for Efficient Bayesian Optimization: Maximization of a black-box function

+Unlike in Section~\ref{sc:fe}, we shall limit ourselves to point observations of $f$ in the following, to reduce computational complexity.
+Our main proposal is Algorithm~\ref{alg:gpdc2}.
+The essential step is line 13, which determines the next query point by maximizing DC between the value of $\wh{f}(\x)$ and the global maximum value of $\wh{f}$ for every one of $M$ samples $(\ni \wh{f})$ drawn from the posterior distribution of GP.
+Note that even though the original objective $f$ may be expensive to evaluate, a posterior sample $\wh f$ is just a surrogate of $f$ and can be queried globally with little computational cost.

 In line 7 of Algorithm~\ref{alg:gpdc2}, we could also collect arg\,max (rather than max) of each sample of $f$: $\{\x^{\max}_m\}_{m=1:M}\in\chi^M$.
-Line 12 should then be modified to \textsf{DC-list}$[n]:=$ DC$(\{\x^{\max}_m\}, \{\mathrm{f}_m^{(n)}\})$.
-This approach is referred to as \textsf{GP-dCor-X} or \textsf{GP-dCov-X}, depending on whether distance correlation or distance covariance is used. \end{itemize}
+Line 12 should then be modified to \emem{DC-list}$[n]\equiv$ DC$\big(\{\x^{\max}_m\}, \{{f}_m^{(n)}\}\big)$.
+This variant will be called {\newbo-X}, to distinguish it from Algorithm~\ref{alg:gpdc2} that we refer to as {\newbo-y}.